radianthero/radianthero.github.io/_posts/2024-9-7-trying-something-new.md

 ## Now we can start drawing (real)

 We're gonna learn to draw a person, but we don't "just" draw.
 We have to learn what actually makes a human.
-No humans are the same, and when you're dawing something more cartoonic then teh scale won't be the same.
-Even if your plan to draw more of an anime style, learning to daw correct porptions is important
+No humans are the same, and when you're drawing something more cartoonic then the scale won't be the same.
+Even if your plan to draw more of an anime style, learning to draw correct proportions is important

 ## Learning to scale

-In drawing, a body is meassured in "heads", being the actual head at the top of the body.
+In drawing, a body is measured in "heads", being the actual head at the top of the body.
 Different people will tell you different sizes, but I usually say 7 heads is a good size, but some people will say 7.5, others 8.
 You'll also want to make the body to be 2 head size wide, if it's an even wider body, then 2.5 isn't too bad.

 As for how big you want the head to be, you want it to be a proper scale for your paper/how big you want it to be.
 (This is why we have a ruler) So if your paper is 8 inches tall, then 1 inch for a head size, and you'll have a 7 inch human!
 This will be a bit tricky if you pose for more than straight on.